raspberrypilearning/hello-world-editor/en/step_2.md

 --- task ---

-<mark>Do you need to name the project?
-This flow doesn't seem to be working at the moment with the starter project url so haven't been able to check.</mark>

 **Save** your project by clicking on the 'Save' button.

 ![The Code Editor with the Save button shown.](images/editor-save.png)

+If you are logged in then your project will be saved to 'My Projects' in your Raspberry Pi Foundation account.

-If you don't have a Raspberry Pi Foundation account, you can still come back to your project in the future on the same computer and web browser.
-You can also click 'Download' to save your project to your computer.
+If you don't have an account you can click 'Download' to save your project to your computer.
 This will create a '.zip' file containing the code from your project.

+**Tip:** If you accidentally close the editor then you can open the [starter project](https://editor.raspberrypi.org/projects/hello-world-starter){:target="_blank"} to get back to your code.

 --- /task ---